Komal-kalyanraman/container_manager/docs/architecture/architecture.md

   All protocol handlers leverage a shared thread pool for efficient, concurrent request processing.
 Logging is handled via Google glog for production-grade diagnostics.
 - **Production-Ready and Configurable:**
   All features (protocols, data formats, security, database backend) are enabled or disabled at build time via CMake flags, making the system highly configurable for different deployment scenarios.
+- **Always-On Heartbeat Server:**
+  A lightweight HTTP server runs independently of other protocol handlers, providing `/ping` (liveness) and `/health` (detailed status/configuration) endpoints for monitoring, orchestration, and UI integration.

 **Intended Audience:**
 This architecture is aimed at developers, system integrators, and architects who require a secure, extensible, and maintainable foundation for building unified container orchestration solutions—especially in environments where protocol diversity, security, and modularity are critical.